 Where is C2M most suited?

+C2M is useful in any scenario where the manufacturer can react to proven, consolidated, consumer-driven niche demand.
 Note that C2M will not be able to compete in marketplaces where common products are easily sourced.
 Here, product demand is more predictable and is already being met by manufacturers.

 Real-world examples of customer-to-manufacturer